Don Quixote Had It Wrong

 As far as I could see, there was nothing different about the landscape.
 It was the same boring and monotonous setting with not a single difference.
 There was nothing that would guarantee me being here.

 “Nikolai,” I called, and he stopped looking at the windmill.
 “There’s nothing here!”
-I paused to rub my moustache and cheeks; they were already numb and cold – I couldn’t stay out with them for too long.
+I paused to rub my mustache and cheeks; they were already numb and cold – I couldn’t stay out with them for too long.
 “Why did you have me drive all the way from the other side of town to get here?
 I have things to do, unlike you.”
 I then wrapped my scarf around my face.

 Nikolai’s face twisted, and some colour crawled back up there; but before he could say anything Roger answered.